 Bows must be at least 40 pounds at 28" draw and no more than 85% letoff.
 Crossbows must be at least 150 pound draw.
 Arrows must be at least 24 inches, bolts at least 12 inches, and must weigh at least 300 grains including the broad head which cannot be expandable and must be 7/8" wide or wider.

-Bait stands are 15 to 80 yards from baits, most shots are under 50 yards when hound hunting, shots vary from 50 to 300 yards when spot and stalking.
-Archers should practice from a sitting position and practice standing and shooting up into a tree at 10 to 40 yards.
+Bait stands are 20 to 80 yards from baits, most shots are under 50 yards when hound hunting, shots vary from 50 to 100 yards when stalking.
+Archers should practice from a sitting position and practice while standing and shooting up into a tree at 10 to 40 yards.
 Sight rifles dead on at 100 yards.

-May, June, and September temps can vary from cold with frosty nights to warm or hot depending on weather patterns.
+May and June tempertures can vary from cold with frosty nights to warm or hot depending on current weather patterns.
 Bring cold weather and warm weather clothing, boots, gloves, hat, and rain is possible so bring rain gear.
 Check the weather forecast before leaving for your hunt.

-Any hunter can be successful on these bear hunts, most of the bear baits are a short hike from the road and spot and stalk hunting can be done in easily accessed logging areas.
-Hound hunting can be more demanding if bear go into remote areas.
-The guides can modify your hunt as needed.
+Most any hunter can handle these bear hunts, most of the bear baits are a short hike from the road, almost anyone can get to the baits.
+Hound hunting can be more demanding especially if bear go into remote areas.
+The guides will modify your hunt to fit your personal needs.

-Items Not Included: Hunters must provide their own personal gear, sleeping bag, license and tag fees, 6% sales tax, gratuities, travel and related costs before and after their hunt, meat processing, taxidermy, shipping fees, and any items not listed as being included with your hunt.
+Items Not Included: Hunters must provide their own personal gear, sleeping bag, license & tag fees, 6% sales tax, gratuities for the guides, travel costs before and after the hunt, meat processing, taxidermy, shipping fees, and any items not listed as being included with the hunt.

 The Bearpaw Team will insure you have a fun and exciting hunt!